cPicton/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This README files contains more pointers,arrays and strings.
+This README file contains more pointers,arrays and strings.